openstack-archive/tricircle/specs/newton/cross-neutron-l2-networking.rst

 **VLAN Implementation**

 For VLAN, L2GW is not required.
-This is the most simplest cross pod L2 networking for limited scenario.
-For example, with a small number of networks, all VLANs are extended through physical gateway to support cross site VLAN networking, or all pods under same core switch with same visible VLAN ranges that supported by the core switch are connected by the core switch.
+This is the most simplest cross Neutron L2 networking for limited scenario.
+For example, with a small number of networks, all VLANs are extended through physical gateway to support cross Neutron VLAN networking, or all Neutron servers under same core switch with same visible VLAN ranges that supported by the core switch are connected by the core switch.